 Unfortunately, homeowners who use reverse mortgages are still very much at risk.
 Despite the ads, folks can lose their home and are responsible for taxes.

-Class Action Opportunity for Holders of Reverse Mortgages
+Class Action Opportunity for Reverse Mortgage Holders

 People who lost money in reverse mortgages may find it difficult to find a lawyer to take their case.
 We recognize that many holders of these products are retired or elderly and have little money to pay lawyers.